guzmanvig/GooglePhotosFramePy/README.md

 ## My use case

 I have an old Windows tablet that is pretty much useless.
-I couldn't find any available software that would turn it into a digital photo frame that would display my Google Photos.
+I couldn't find any free, open-source, software that would turn it into a digital photo frame that would display my Google Photos.
 So I decided to create my own.

 insert gif here